IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 1. From the Red Hat OpenShift console, select the "Administrator" perspective, and then "Workloads > Secrets".

-2. Select the project "openshift-config".
+2. Select the project "openshift-config".(for latest version ocp, the `Show default projects` switch under `Project:` need to be enabled before selecting project.)

 3. Select the object "pull-secret".